Code-Institute-Submissions/milestone-project2-4/README.md

   <img src="responsive.PNG" width="#"></img>

+images on mobile/tablet/desktop source on website link    [ http://ami.responsivedesign.is/#]

+                                ** How it works **

+Add your URL to the input field
+Click GO (reloads the preview) or press Enter (reloads the page) Admire your good work
+If you're interested there's now a post on the process of building Am I Responsive

 	Live Site [https://tomfinnegan.github.io/milestone-project2/]

    <img src="Tom's Gym.PNG" width="#"></img>

   Tom's Gym
   My website is about a gym that is based in rathmines the main focus is to give people information about the gym its supposed to